gagolews/genieclust/.devel/sphinx/index.md

 universal clustering approach for every kind of problem, but Genie is definitely worth a try!

-Thanks to its being based on minimum spanning trees {cite}`cvimst` of the pairwise distance graphs, Genie is also **very fast** — determining the whole cluster hierarchy for datasets of millions of points, can be completed within {any}`minutes <weave/timings>`.
+Genie is based on minimum spanning trees {cite}`cvimst` of the pairwise distance graphs.
+Thus, it is also **very fast** — determining the whole cluster hierarchy for datasets of millions of points, can be completed within {any}`minutes <weave/timings>`.
 Therefore, it is capable of solving **extreme clustering tasks** (large datasets with any number of clusters to detect) on data that fit into memory.
-Thanks to the use of *nmslib* {cite}`nmslib` (if available), sparse or string inputs are also supported.

-Genie also allows clustering with respect to mutual reachability distances so that it can act as a **noise point detector** or a robustified version of *HDBSCAN\** {cite}`hdbscan` that is able to detect a predefined number of clusters and so it doesn't dependent on the *DBSCAN*'s somewhat difficult-to-set `eps` parameter.
+Genie also allows clustering with respect to mutual reachability distances so that it can act as a **noise point detector** or a robustified version of *HDBSCAN\** {cite}`hdbscan` that is able to detect a predefined number of clusters (actually, a whole hierarchy thereof).
+Hence, it doesn't dependent on the *DBSCAN*'s somewhat difficult-to-set `eps` parameter.